liliblu/common_functions/README.md

 ## Outliers analysis
 ##### Dependencies:
 pandas
 numpy
 scipy.stats
 argparse

-Below examples are also in a jupyter notebook in outliers directory.
+Example below is also in a jupyter notebook in outliers directory.
 Example code for running outliers_takes_nans.py via command line:

 ```